Netflix/metaflow/R/inst/tutorials/05-statistics-redux/README.md

 adding the '--with batch' command line argument.
 This instructs Metaflow to run all your steps on AWS batch without changing any code.
 You can control the behavior with additional arguments, like '--max-workers'.
-For this example, 'max-workers' is used to limit the number of parallel genre specific statistics computations.
+For this example, 'max-workers' is used to limit the number of parallel genre-specific statistics computations.
 You can then access the data artifacts (even the local CSV file) from anywhere because the data is being stored in AWS S3.**